 The Dana Porter Arts Library maintains an excellent collection of books on Fine Arts.
 The majority of these are located on the 8th floor, although film and photography books are mostly housed on the 10th floor.
 Students at Waterloo are also able to borrow books from Wilfred Laurier and the University of Guelph.
-For help in using this collection, contact the Fine Arts Librarian, Sara Thompson, at extension 35623.
+For help in using this collection, contact the Fine Arts Librarian, Carmen Peters, at extension 45067.

 Can I use the building at night or on weekends?